Billing and Payments

 The University reserves the right to cancel a TMS payment plan after a monthly payment is missed.
 A 1.5 percent monthly interest charge or a minimum of $2.00 will be assessed by the University on the canceled plan amount and payment plan hold may be placed on the student account.

-The University also has the right to prohibit the student from further participation in the monthly payment plan for any other academic year the student is enrolled.
+The University also has the right to prohibit the student from further participation in the monthly payment plan for any other academic year the student is enrolled if their plan has been cancelled due to non-payment for any previous term.
 The student would then be limited to either Option 1: Payment in Full or Option 2: Financial Aid and Other Resources Covers Costs to pay for future semesters.

 - Past due balances are subject to a 1.5 percent monthly interest charge or a minimum of $2.00.